jujuhere/SpreadsheetForTrading/README.md

 ORDERS_URL= "https://paper-trading.lemon.markets/v1/orders/" or "https://data.lemon.markets/v1/orders/"
 ```

-Configure your environment variables on the Spreadsheet.
-You just need to insert your API key into the Spreadsheet by copying it from the dashboard.
+Configure your environment variables on the spreadsheet.
+You just need to insert your API key into the spreadsheet by copying it from the dashboard.
 Please provide your unique API KEY.
 You can decide with one tick/click whether you'd like to use the paper money or the real money environment on the sheet.
-(This time, you don't need to add environment variables in the code.) :)
+(This time, you don't need to add environmental variables in the code.) :)
 Also, if you order stocks through your spreadsheet, please consider the following variables from the POST request while inserting the data into Sheets (TradingAPI tab):

 ```javascript